Mera and Island Peak Climbing - 26 Days

 • Cross the high mountain passes of Kari La, Panggom La, and Surkye La.

-We begin traversing the pristine Makalu Barun National Park to reach the remote Hinku Valley.
+We traverse the pristine Makalu Barun National Park to reach the remote Hinku Valley.
 The trail climbs along the Yak pastures along the river.
-The locals bring their Yak flock to these Kharka only during summer.
+The locals bring their Yak flock to these Kharkas only during summer.
 We cross a few ridges and head towards the exposed and opened ridge top.
 It offers a clear view of the mountains.

 We climb a mountain pass to reach the pristine lakes of Panch Pokhari.
 We continue climbing through the rhododendron forests toward Khola Kharka.
-Further to the snow moraines and climbs towards the prayer flags.
+Further to the snow, it moraines and climbs toward the prayer flags.
 Catch the beautiful sights of Numbur, Pike Top, and Lamjura Pass.
 Then, the trail descends along the Hinku Khola.
-Later on, it climbs downstream along Majang Khola.
+Later, it climbs downstream along Majang Khola.
 Finally, we cross the suspension bridge to reach Kote for an overnight stay.

 • Walk past rich Yak pastures or Kharka.
 Witness a massive flock of yaks during summer.